The North Shore Players

 The North Shore Players are proud to be supported

-by these Sponsors, Businesses and Donors in our Region!
+by these Sponsors, Businesses and Donors!

 Pauline Wright Charitable Trust September 2023 (through agency of Webster Bank, Waterbury, CT Trust Committee)